Stability of Random Admissible-Set Scheduling in Spatially Continuous Wireless Systems: Main result

+Note that the probability that a set of size~$1/r$ is removed is almost surely zero in any time slot if~$1/r$ is integer-valued.
+In that case we therefore adjust $F(\cdot)$ slightly and take $F(\cdot)$ as above, but with $F(y)=0$ whenever $y(\comps)=1/r$, so that $\mu=\lceil 1/r \rceil-1$.
+We then see the assumptions of Corollary~\ref{cormainresult} are satisfied with $K$ and the sets $P_i$ as defined above.

+We can thus conclude that, for this model, random admissible-set scheduling achieves stability if $\lambda \beta < \lceil 1/r \rceil-1$.
+Hence, as $\lceil 1/r \rceil-1$ is the maximum number of packets that can be transmitted simultaneously, is follows that random admissible-set scheduling is throughput-optimal. \end{exmp}

-The result of Theorem~\ref{mainresult} may be interpreted as follows.
+The result of Corollary~\ref{cormainresult} may be interpreted as follows.
 Suppose that the total number of particles in the system is large.
 Then there will be a large number of admissible sets of size~$\mu$, assuming that the particles are sufficiently dispersed across the network and not concentrated in a few dense areas.
 In fact, the number of admissible sets of size~$\mu$ will be overwhelmingly large compared to the number of admissible sets of smaller size.
-By virtue of random-admissible set scheduling, one of the admissible sets of size~$\mu$ will then be selected with high probability.
+By virtue of random admissible-set scheduling, one of the admissible sets of size~$\mu$ will then be selected with high probability.
 Thus, the expected number of removed particles will exceed the expected number of arriving particles, provided $\lambda \beta < \mu$, implying a reduction in the expected number of particles in the system, and preventing the number of particles from growing without bound.

-As the above heuristic explanation indicates, it is crucial for the particles to be sufficiently spread out and not be clustered in a few hot spots.
-In order to obtain a rigorous proof, it will hence not suffice to just consider the total number of particles, but in fact be necessary to keep track of their individual locations.

-It is worth emphasizing that we consider a particle-based version of random-admissible set scheduling rather than a node-based incarnation, in the sense that the strategy selects among sets of particles rather than sets of nodes.
-While this distinction is immaterial when the measure $\nu(\cdot)$ is an absolutely continuous density, the issue does become relevant when the measure $\nu(\cdot)$ has mass in discrete points.
-In the latter case, it may readily be concluded that a node-based version of random admissible-set scheduling may fail to achieve maximum stability.
-Interestingly, this observation contrasts with the fact that the node-based version of the celebrated MaxWeight scheduling strategy guarantees maximum stability when the measure $\nu(\cdot)$ is a purely discrete distribution, whereas a particle-based version may fail to do so~\cite{VBY10}.

-Also, while the spatial dispersion of particles under random admissible-set scheduling is intuitively plausible, it is certainly not obvious.
-This is perhaps best illustrated by the fact that the result of Theorem~\ref{mainresult} may not necessarily hold for seemingly similar but subtly different scheduling disciplines.
+While the spatial dispersion of particles under random admissible-set scheduling is intuitively plausible under the assumptions of Corollary~\ref{cormainresult}, it is certainly not obvious.
+This is perhaps best illustrated through the following example, that shows that the result of Corollary~\ref{cormainresult} may not necessarily hold for seemingly similar but subtly different scheduling disciplines and that the particles in the system are almost all concentrated in one dense area.